 Your midwife will carry out a detailed assessment of your mental and physical wellbeing at the beginning of your pregnancy (the booking appointment) and will make sure that the right specialists are involved in your care.
 You may be seen by an obstetrician who specialises in mental health through pregnancy and after the birth.
 Mental health specialist midwives are available in all maternity services in Kent & Medway to make sure you receive the right care at the right time.

 If you have had your baby

 Below is some information about some of the different mental health conditions which can affect women and families.

 You can speak to your midwife, health visitor or GP.
 All the professionals involved in your care will work together to make sure you have the support you need.
 You can also refer yourself directly for mental health support.

 See below for details of the services that could help you.

-The Mother and Infant Mental Health Service specialises in the assessment, diagnosis and short-term treatment of women 18 and above who are affected by a moderate to severe mental health illness in the preconception, antenatal and postnatal period.
+The Perinatal Mental Health Community Service specialises in the assessment, diagnosis and short-term treatment of women 18 and above who are affected by a moderate to severe mental health illness in the preconception, antenatal and postnatal period.